If you are in crisis, get help right now.

 Other help you should know about

-Lysco handles the appeal letter.
+Lysco prepares the appeal.
 For clinical support, peer help, and direct advocacy, these organizations are the most trusted US resources:

 Start your appeal — free

-Your first appeal letter is free.
+Your first read is free.
 Takes 30 seconds to upload.
 No credit card needed.

 Important disclaimers.
 Lysco is a software tool — not a law firm, a medical provider, a mental health clinician, or a licensed patient advocate.
 Information on this page summarizes public statute and regulatory text and is intended as general information, not legal or medical advice.
 Whether a specific coverage decision violates the Mental Health Parity and Addiction Equity Act (MHPAEA), the 2024 Final Rule, ERISA, or any state parity law depends on the exact terms of your plan, how the plan applies its criteria, and other facts that may require review by a licensed attorney or a qualified parity expert.
 Lysco does not represent you in any administrative or judicial proceeding, does not guarantee any particular outcome, and does not submit letters on your behalf.
 For clinical concerns, please speak with a licensed mental health professional.
 If you are in crisis, call or text 988 for the Suicide & Crisis Lifeline.